It’s time to master your career

 - What are the entry requirements?

-- Can I apply as a Mature Student or if I didn’t study my degree at BIMM Institute?
+- Can I apply as a mature student or if I didn’t study my degree at BIMM University Berlin?

 - Do I need to provide an academic reference?
 What if I’ve studied a long time ago and cannot provide one?